Bupivacaine liposome (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or heart or blood vessel problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel problems, lung or breathing problems, a blood disorder, or G6PD.

 - This medicine may cause the following problems: